tpetricek/tomasp.net/source/blog/2015/failures.md

 <img src="http://tomasp.net/blog/2015/failures/hero3.png" style="float:right;margin:10px 0px 10px 10px;height:200px;" />

 A group that takes a very different approach to errors is the Erlang community.
-This was represented by the third here from the introduction who even used the famous Erlang slogan "let it crash".
+This was represented by the third hero from the introduction who even used the famous Erlang slogan "let it crash".
 In the Erlang mindset, there are two separate (and quite different) situations that can cause problems.
 Here is a nice summary from Joe Armstrong: